carverauto/serviceradar-media/slides.md

 title: Carver Automation
 info: |
   ## Carver Automation Pitch Book
-  AI-Driven Chat Analytics for Business Intelligence
+  AI-Driven Analytics for Business Intelligence

   Learn more at [threadr.ai](https://staging.threadr.ai)
 # apply any unocss classes to the current slide